Tips To Save on Auto Insurance While on Active Duty

 If you're going to be deployed, USAA is likely your best option for saving on auto insurance.
 However, if you know you're going to be deployed to an imminent danger pay area, it would be worth getting a quote from Geico as well.

-What are some other ways I can save while on deployment?
+What are some other ways I can save during deployment?

 In addition to the discounts mentioned above, there are some other methods you could consider to save money while deployed.